The Members of

 The Statutory Auditors of the Company have not reported any fraud as specified underthe second proviso of Section 143(12) of the Companies Act 2013 (including any statutorymodification(s) or re-enactment for the time being in force).

-12. SECRETARIAL AUDIT REPORT:
+12) SECRETARIAL AUDIT REPORT:

 There are no adverse remarks nor any disclaimer qualifications or reservations in theSecretarial Audit Report.

-13. DIRECTORS' RESPONSIBILITY STATEMENT:
+13) DIRECTORS' RESPONSIBILITY STATEMENT:

-In terms of section 134(3)(c) and section 134(5) of the Companies Act 2013 the Directorsconfirm that:
+In terms of Sections 134(3)(c) and 134(5) of the Companies Act 2013 the Directorsconfirm that:

-accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;
+c) the Directors have taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Act for safeguarding theassets of the Company and for preventing and detecting fraud and other irregularities;

-d) The Directors have prepared the annual accounts on a going concern basis;
+d) the Directors have prepared the annual accounts on a going concern basis;

 e) the Directors have laid down internal financial controls which are to be followedby the Company and that such internal financial controls are adequate and were operatingeffectively; and